General Surgery Qualifying Exam

-- During the exam admissibility period, examinees who postponed or were unsuccessful will be contacted each year regarding the next exam; a new application is not necessary.
+- During the exam admissibility period, individuals who postponed or were unsuccessful will be contacted each year regarding the next exam; a new application is not necessary.

 - The above limits are absolute.
 Individuals who exceed any of the above restrictions will lose their admissibility and must pursue a readmissibility pathway to re-enter the certification process.

 Upon successful completion of the QE, you will be admissible to the General Surgery Certifying Exam (CE), an oral exam, and may sign up for an upcoming exam site/date.
 Candidates should select a CE site/date as soon as possible, and no later than Sept.
 20 for that academic year.

 For complete requirements regarding certification in surgery, refer to the 2014-2015 Booklet of Information - Surgery (pdf).